DavesCodeMusings/raspberry-cobbler/docs/tl-dr.md

 Helpful wifi packages wpa_supplicant and iw are available as arm64 binaries on this repo.

 ## Terminfo and locale data
 The best place to find this is from another Linux system.
+It's CPU architecture independent, so any system should do.
 Look at the tmux-side-quest document here to get details.